World Science Festival: New York City

-Over the past 10 years, the festival has attracted more than two million visitors, with millions more viewing the programs online.
-Programming includes discussions, debates, plays, interactive explorations, musical performances, intimate salons and large outdoor events in parks, museums, galleries and performing arts venues throughout New York City.
-For a complete list of program, visit the festival's official website, launched in 2004.
+Since its inception, the festival has reported over two million visitors alongside online viewership.
+Events include panel discussions, debates, theatrical productions, musical performances, and outdoor activities throughout New York City museums, parks, and galleries.

 Brisbane

 Since 2016, another event has been held each year in Brisbane, Australia.

 It is organized by Queensland Museum Network, which holds the exclusive license for in the Asia Pacific region from 2016 to 2021.